Back to Help Center

 Excluding Subnets

 This is a little more complicated.
 With the same example as above, let's pretend you want to route all traffic through the tunnel except your public IP address.
 This can be helpful for trying to connect to a VPN from inside an SSH or RDP session to keep you from being disconnected.
-If you have access to a UNIX-based system, we've created a helpful script you can download via curl:
+For that reason, we've created a helpful endpoint to process this for you.
+The endpoint will take in an IP address (or multiple IP addresses separated by commas) and return the subnets that you would need to include in your AllowedIPs section to exclude the IP address[es] you passed in.

 AllowedIPs = 128.0.0.0/1, 0.0.0.0/2, 64.0.0.0/3, 96.0.0.0/4, 112.0.0.0/5, 124.0.0.0/6, 120.0.0.0/7, 122.0.0.0/8, 123.128.0.0/9, 123.0.0.0/10, 123.64.0.0/11, 123.96.0.0/12, 123.112.0.0/13, 123.124.0.0/14, 123.120.0.0/15, 123.122.0.0/16, 123.123.128.0/17, 123.123.0.0/18, 123.123.64.0/19, 123.123.96.0/20, 123.123.112.0/21, 123.123.124.0/22, 123.123.120.0/23, 123.123.122.0/24, 123.123.123.128/25, 123.123.123.0/26, 123.123.123.64/27, 123.123.123.96/28, 123.123.123.112/29, 123.123.123.124/30, 123.123.123.120/31, 123.123.123.122/32